 The Office of the Registrar is the official office to release a student's academic record which is a chronological listing of all coursework and degrees attempted and earned.
 The University offers secure electronic transcript delivery and paper copy.
 In partnership with Credentials TranscriptsPlus®, Heidelberg University is able to provide official transcripts delivered through TranscriptsPlus® to network and out of network recipients.
 Directions are available at the registrar's website to assist in the transcript request process.
-For paper copy transcripts express mailed and internationally expressed mailed transcripts are \$25.00 and \$65.00 respectively.
+For paper copy transcripts express mailed and internationally expressed mailed transcripts are \$25.00 and

+\$65.00 respectively.
 Rates are subject to change based on current US Postal Service charges.
 Electronic transcripts are generally sent every twenty-four hours during normal business hours except holidays.
 Paper copy transcripts are processed weekly, generally five to seven business days.
-Immediate transcript processing is available for \$20.00, plus the transcript fee.
-Transcripts will not be released when a business account hold is active.
+Immediate transcript processing is available for \$15.00, plus the transcript fee.
+Transcripts will not be released when there is an active hold on your account.